Silent Hill: Silent Hill: Townfall (2026)

+Future

+Following the release of Silent Hill f, video game producer Motoi Okamoto in an interview with Famitsu stated he wants to see Konami release a new Silent Hill game every year, focusing on global reach such as Scandinavia, Latin America, France, Italy, Germany, Russia, South Korea, and Thailand.

 Recurring elements

 Plot traits and symbolism

+The individual installments in Silent Hill contain various forms of symbolism.
+The symbols are images, sounds, objects, creatures, or situations that represent concepts and facts, as well as the feelings, emotions, and mental states of the characters.

-The plots of the installments in the Silent Hill series, except Shattered Memories and The Room, share a common setting: the foggy, rural American town of Silent Hill, which is a fictional location set in the northeastern United States.
-Some games specifically state the town as being located in Maine, whereas in the film, the town is set in West Virginia.
-The town in the first three games was inspired by the concept of a small town in America, as depicted by various media from different countries.
-While some of the development planning is more reminiscent of a Japanese village, indirect influence comes from two factual American towns in particular: Cushing, Maine (Note: The hometown of horror novelist Stephen King, who based many of his novels' fictional Maine towns upon it.
-His novel Carrie and his short stories "The Mist" and "1408" are among his known influences on the series of Silent Hill.) and Snoqualmie, Washington.
-(Note: The exterior filming location of avant-garde soap opera Twin Peaks, along with its neighboring areas North Bend and Fall City.
-The four Team Silent–made games are rife with references to and thematic reflections of Twin Peaks, particularly its original two seasons.)
-However, the town from the film series was inspired by Centralia, Pennsylvania.
-(Note: A town that was gradually abandoned due to a 50-year inability or unwillingness to extinguish a coal mine fire.)
-In Shattered Memories, Silent Hill is depicted as a heavily snow-covered town in the midst of a blizzard, while the events of The Room primarily occur in the fictional neighboring city of South Ashfield, with the player venturing to smaller locales around Silent Hill.
+The plots of most installments in the Silent Hill series share a common setting: the fictional American town of Silent Hill.
+The town in the first three games was inspired by the concept of small-town America, as depicted by various media from different countries.
+While some of the development planning is more reminiscent of a Japanese village, two real American towns also influenced development: Cushing, Maine, and Snoqualmie, Washington.
+Cushing is the hometown of Stephen King, whose novel Carrie and short stories "The Mist" and "1408" are among known influences on Silent Hill.
+Snoqualmie served as the main exterior filming location of the David Lynch series Twin Peaks, and the first four Silent Hill games are rife with Twin Peaks references and influences.

+In the film adaptations, Silent Hill's location was changed to West Virginia and it was mainly inspired by Centralia, Pennsylvania, which was abandoned due to a five-decade inability to extinguish a local coal mine fire.
+In Shattered Memories, Silent Hill is depicted as a snowy town in the midst of a blizzard, while the events of The Room primarily occur in the fictional neighboring city of South Ashfield, with the player venturing to smaller locales around Silent Hill.

-The series' player characters experience an occasional dark alteration of reality called the "Otherworld."
+The series' characters experience an occasional dark alteration of reality called the "Otherworld".
 In this reality, physical laws often do not apply, with varying forms but most frequently ones whose physical appearance is based on that of Silent Hill.
-Characters in the series experience delusions and encounter tangible symbols of elements from their unconscious minds, mental states, and innermost thoughts when present in it, manifested into the real world.
-The origin of these manifestations is a malevolent power native to Silent Hill, which materializes human thoughts; this force was formerly non-evil but was corrupted by certain events that occurred in the area.
+Characters often experience delusions and encounter tangible symbols of elements from their unconscious minds, mental states, and innermost thoughts when present in the Otherworld, manifested into the real world.
+The origin of these manifestations is a malevolent power that haunts Silent Hill and materializes human thoughts, but was formerly benign until it was corrupted by certain events that occurred in the area.